Venue Layout and Road Closures

 The Festival will be held in the main shopping street in Belmont Village (Station Road), in the grounds of St John's Church and in the Belmont Rest Garden Park.

 The main stage will be located at the junction of Station Road and Queens Road.
-The Arena events and the licensed Beer Tent will be located in the Belmont Rest Garden.
+The Children's Arena events and the licensed Beer Tent will be located in the church grounds and the Belmont Rest Garden respectively.

 if you are arriving by bike, please come via Queens Road (from The Crescent) and then turn down the alley way behind the Belmont Garage and then turn left into California Close.
 A bike park will be provided there.